10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 General and Administrative

-General and administrative expenses include payroll, employee benefits, stock-based compensation, other headcount-related expenses associated with finance, legal, facility and human resources related personnel, lease expense, business liability insurance, accounting, professional fees, and depreciation and amortization of property and equipment.
+General and administrative expenses include payroll, employee benefits, stock-based compensation, other headcount-related expenses associated with finance, legal, facility and human resources related personnel, lease expense, net of sublease income, business liability insurance, accounting, professional fees, and depreciation and amortization of property and equipment.
 We expense all general and administrative expenses as incurred.

 Provision for Transaction Losses